suguru03/slide/20160211_current_events/markdown.md

 <img src="img/mixi.png" width="100%" />
 ]

-- After releasing Monster Strike, the stock became more than four times.
+- After the Monster Strike was released, the stock became more than four times.

 ---